yyeternal/Rick_and_Morty_Info_App/README.md

-# SpaceX-Launch-Data
+# Rick and Morty Info Site
-Web App that displays different information for each rocket launch by SpaceX
+Web App that displays different information for each character in Rick and Morty

 I spent a total of 6 hours on this project